jlegind/GBIF-downloads/README.md

 Two download patterns are supported: Searching by n taxonkeys, or searching by n taxonkeys and a polygon.

-The two variables below definded in the module ca nbe overwritten to use different facets.
+The two variables below definded in the module can be overwritten to use different facets.

 ```
 geom = {'type': 'within', 'geometry': None}